thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-complex-types.md

 2. Using the new keyword against the Object type
 3. Constructor functions

-Try your best to ignore number 3 above (at least for now) -- we will circle around that later when we get to JavaScript OOP.
+Try your best to ignore number 3 above (at least for now).
+We will circle around that later when we get to JavaScript OOP.

-**USING OBJECT LITERALS**
+## OBJECT LITERALS

+Object literals have very simple construction.
+The code sample below illustrates how to use *object literals* in your code.
+Object literals are also known as JSON &mdash; short for JavaScript Object Notation

 {% highlight javascript %}